bdw429s/code-coverage-test/Readme.md

 CommandBox> start
 ```

 You'll need to edit the path to the Fusion-Reactor jar in `server.json`.
-This only works with FR 6.
+This only works with FR `6.2.0` (Released on 7/27/2016).

 The CF Performance Explorer app from Integral will install to `/cfperformanceexplorer`.